CalledSTRIKER/dalelk/README.md

 │
 ├── build_embeddings.py                # bulid embeddings for dataset
-├── data_loader.py                     # loading and preparing all the datasets into the program ├── llm_inference.py
+├── data_loader.py                     # loading and preparing all the datasets into the program ├── llm_inference.py                   # communicating with the LLM to generate the final answer for the user.
-├── load_embeddings.py                 # loading the pre-built embeddings
+├── load_embeddings.py
 ├── logger.py                          # Loading everything that happens in the program ├── main.py                            # the entry point of Dalelk where everything starts and comes together.
 ├── NOTICE.txt                         # google policy